cdrummey216/whoami/whoami.md

 #### Are you ready?

-* If yes, proceed. //'ready' is a state of mind, existential calm. life is good and death is a part of each life, death must also be good *in some manner*.
+If yes, you are aware of your mortality and ready to face finality.
+It is a somber feeling, but it is a state of mind, like existential calm.
+Rest assured that Life is good.
+Death is a part of each life; therefore, death must also be good *in some manner*.
+You are completing a cycle, aren't you excited about what's next?

-* If no, wait. //to wait is to dread
+If no, you remain in waiting, a state of existential dread.
+Fear will consume your subconscious.
+Turn and face all aspects of Life, for it is good.

 #### Are you willing?